TimFinucane/Ainur/readme.md

 |-----------------|
 | [![Build Status](https://tim-finucane.com/jenkins/job/ainur/job/Ainur/job/master/badge/icon)](https://tim-finucane.com/jenkins/job/ainur/job/Ainur/job/master/) |

-**Ainur** is a solution for parallel task scheduling problem, inspired by the tale of the Lord of the Rings.
+**Ainur** is a solution for the multiprocessor scheduling problem, inspired by the tale of the Lord of the Rings.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See sections 2.0 in the Ainur wiki for more detailed information on how to run it.